Does your homeowners insurance go up after a claim?

 - When a homeowner files a single claim.

-- When a homeowner files a claim due to weather or natural disaster damage.
+- When a homeowner files a claim due to natural disaster damage.

 As a homeowner, it is important to understand the consumer protection laws in your state.
 You can contact your state’s department of insurance to learn more about the restrictions where you live.
 You can also contact your insurance company to find out what situations are exempt from rate changes.